h2oai/sparkling-water/doc/src/site/sphinx/tutorials/azure_hdi.rst

    .. figure:: ../images/azure_select_h2o_hdinsight.png
       :alt: Select H2O Artificial Intelligence for HDInsight

 3. In the next screen, under **Basics**, change the Cluster Type to Spark SUBST_SPARK_VERSION.
-(Note that Sparkling Water is currently configured to work only on Spark 2.1 and above.)
+(Note that Sparkling Water is currently configured to work only on Spark SUBST_SPARK_MAJOR_VERSION and above.)

 4. On the **Applications** tab, select and accept the Terms of Use for H2O.